 It’s open season for rabbits all year round, as they are considered agricultural pests.
 If you are going to go rabbit hunting, you will need the landowners’ permission.
 It’s also advisable to let the police know when and where you are shooting ahead of time, especially if you are close to a public right of way.
 There are various ways to hunt rabbits including falconry, ferreting, shooting and more.

 You can shoot brown hares in England and Wales all year round.
 However, in Scotland, the season runs from 1 October – 31 January and in Northern Ireland from 12 August – 31 January.
 Hare coursing is now illegal, but hunting hares with guns is still allowed.

 4. Woodpigeon shooting

 Woodpigeons are considered a major agricultural pest, and as such it is open season all year round for shooting these common birds.
 During the seeding season, pigeons descend onto arable fields and they especially love brassicas, such as kale, cauliflower and sprouts.
 To be able to shoot wood pigeons you are required to have the permission of the farmer or landowner.

 Image credit: Shooting UK

 During the off-season why not try something new like pistol shooting?
 Some shooting ranges now have a wide variety of guns for you to try out.
 At Field Sport UK you can have a go with a 10-shot Smith & Wesson C02 pistol revolver and use it to shoot some hanging targets.
 This is perfect for anyone who has ever secretly dreamed of being James Bond!

-Shooting will always carry a risk, so make sure you protect yourself and your equipment with gun and shooting insurance from Gunplan.
+Shooting will always carry a risk, so make sure you protect yourself and your equipment with shooting insurance from Gunplan.